thereseohanlon/java-training-revenue/README.md

 7. Update this new method to call the ```ScreeningService``` get screenings method and return the list of ```Screening```.
 8. Add the Spring ```@GetMapping("/screenings")``` annotation to our new method.
 This is our URL to access the endpoint.
 9. Run the Spring app and test it out!
 Try hitting ```http://localhost:8080/screenings``` from **Postman** or **Chrome** and all the screenings should be returned in JSON.
-10. Don't forget to merge your Day 2 changes into your master branch and push to InnerSource!
+10. Don't forget to merge your Day 2 changes into your master branch and push to GitHub!

 ![Day 2 Task 4 Expected Output](files/images/day_2_task_4_expected_output.png)